syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Types.md

 ## GridDateTimeColumn

 The [GridDateTimeColumn](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridDateTimeColumn.html) is derived from [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn.html) thereby inheriting all the properties of `GridColumn`.
 It displays the date information as the content of a column.
-To create `SfDatarGrid.GridDateTimeColumn` in SfDataGrid, the property corresponding to the column in the underlying collection must be of type DateTime.
+To create `SfDataGrid.GridDateTimeColumn` in SfDataGrid, the property corresponding to the column in the underlying collection must be of type DateTime.
 You can enable or disable editing for the particular column by setting the [GridColumn.AllowEditing](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn_members.html) property to true or false.
 In the editing mode it displays [SfDatePicker](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.Renderers.SfDatePicker.html) element which is a custom view that enables you to scroll through a list of dates between the [GridDateTimeColumn.MinimumDate](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridDateTimeColumn~MinimumDate.html) and [GridDateTimeColumn.MaximumDate](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridDateTimeColumn~MaximumDate.html) and select one from it.

 {% highlight c# %}
 dataGrid = new SfDataGrid(context);